The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: The one-shot problem

-In Figure \ref{fig:boundaries1}, the strategy when $C_0 = c \leq \bar c$ is to either stop, wait, or immediately expend all available fuel in a single shot.
-Hence, the control problem reduces to the one-shot problem \eqref{eq:defqc}, which can be reformulated as the optimal stopping problem $V$ of \eqref{def-V} with obstacle $h = h_l \wedge h_r$.
-Next we study the geometry of the transformed obstacle $H=\Phi(h)=H_l \wedge H_r$.
+Recall now the one-shot problem $V$ of \eqref{def-V} with obstacle $h = h_l \wedge h_r$.
+In this section, we study the geometry of its transformed obstacle $H=\Phi(h)=H_l \wedge H_r$.
+This will serve as the fundamental building block to specify the new moving boundaries $F$ and $G$ used in the candidate control problem solutions of Sections \ref{sec:cpos} and \ref{sec:newsol}.
 As the geometry of $H_l$ was presented in Lemma \ref{lem:Hlprops}, we focus on $h_r$ and $H_r$ in what follows.

 \begin{Lemma} Fix $c>0$.
 The obstacle $x \mapsto h_r(x;c)$ is continuously differentiable and divides at $x=f_0+c$ into two parts:

 The obstacle $h(\cdot;c)$ of $V(\cdot;c)$ in \eqref{def-V} is given by